The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

 The Spark wins hands down here at less than half the weight (not including the controller) and about 2/3 the length.

 But, keep in mind, the Mavic Pro collapses (the Spark does not) so the final collapsed size is quite different.
 The Mavic

 Also, the gimbal is a full 3-axis gimbal so can move sideways as well.
 Something you may not notice in most situations, but is helpful for some shots.

-The Spark has some more ninja moves when it comes to hand gestures.
+The Spark has some more ninja moves when it comes to hand gestures and take off/landing from your hand.
 This drone was really built for the recreational market so it makes sense it is great for: group shots, selfies etc. This is where the Spark excels!

 The Mavic has a longer range and longer flight time with one battery.
 It also has more flight modes like waypoint tracking that are meant for people who want to really control where the drone goes and what it does.
 Again, it is meant for a more “pro” market

 The Spark is about half the price of the Mavic (although with the Fly More Combo only about 30-40% difference).

 So, if you are unsure about getting a drone, paying less is a great idea.
 You just need to have a think about what you will be doing with it and if you really intend to get serious about it or have the opportunity to use it for great aerial videos (vacations, local parks etc).

 Note: Keep in mind a drone cannot be used in National Parks, in case you are heading to one of those on vacation!